 Having some level of anxiety associated with writing is often a sign that you care about doing well.
 If this anxiety motivates you to devote thought and effort to your writing, your stress-induced attitude and mindset have a certain positive value.

 In excessive quantities, however, stress can be a hindrance; herein lies the problem.
 If you suffer from writing anxiety, there are three typical ways in which you might act:

 1. You might continually postpone working on your assignment and get a late start.
 If you procrastinate, you may not have enough time to think about and compose what you want to write.
-This adversely affects both the quality of your writing and your sense of control over the situation.
+This procrastination adversely affects both the quality of your writing and your sense of control over the situation.

 2. Sometimes you might become so nervous that you feel unable to write anything at all.
-This is known as writer’s block, and it is akin to self-sabotage.
+This feeling is known as writer’s block, and it is akin to self-sabotage.

 3. On the other end of the spectrum, you might devote too much time to worrying about how to make your paper perfect.
 In addition to causing you unnecessary stress, this approach can take away time from other important activities or assignments (Ryan 43).

 None of these is the ideal way to write a paper you feel good about (nor the way to be a healthy, well-rounded college student).
 Thankfully, by assessing and adjusting your approach to writing, you can confront both the personal and practical causes of your anxiety.

 Causes for Writing Anxiety—Knowing the Enemy and Knowing Yourself

 First, it helps to identify the cause(s) of your anxiety.
 If you can locate the factors that affect your attitude about writing, you can take steps to confront them and put your situation in perspective.